AIPI540/AIPI540-Deep-Learning-Applications/project_descriptions/individual_project.md

 3) Submitted link to a working, publicly accessible web or mobile interface of your application deployed on a cloud platform (e.g. GCP, AWS, Azure, Heroku, Render etc)

 ### Project repo structure
 Your project repo should be organized similar to the below structure.
-You may choose to deviate slightly from the below, but make sure each main component below is included somewhere.
+You may choose to deviate from the below (e.g. you may have more or less script files or data directories), but make sure each main component is included somewhere.
 You may also add additional files/directories if needed, e.g. dockerfile, database or html/css).

 ```
 ├── README.md               <- description of project and how to set up and run it